The WSSS Practicum

 Malden River Practicum: Mystic River Watershed Association (MyWRA)

 The Malden River lies within a densely-populated urban landscape.
 The river’s surrounding cities, Everett, Malden and Medford (total population, 160,000), are home to sizable, under-served environmental justice communities.
-This year's project, which will be completed as either a WSSS practicum or as a UEP field project, will be undertaken in direct collaboration with one of our partners, the Mystic River Watershed Association (MyRWA), but also by working closely with the Friends of the Malden group and with the Tri-City Community Action Program (Tri-CAP), which has deep roots in all three cities and long experience in the anti-poverty and environmental justice areas.
+This year's project will be undertaken in direct collaboration with one of our partners, the Mystic River Watershed Association (MyRWA), but also by working closely with the Friends of the Malden group.

 Cape Cod Practicum: Falmouth and Wellfleet